kktiwa/deckset-presentations/functional_scala_2022_talk/functional_scala_2022.md

 } yield result
 ```
 ^ Forking any IO[E, A] effect means it will immediately run on a new fiber
-A fiber is a lightweight thread of execution
+A fiber is a lightweight thread (virtual thread) of execution
 Fibers are spawned by forking IO actions, which, conceptually at least, runs them concurrently with the parent IO action.
 Fibers can be joined, yielding their result